 March: “Semper Fidelis” and “The Marine’s Hymn”

 The United States Marine Corps was established on November 10, 1775 to provide extra support to the Continental Navy during the American Revolution.
 From the beginning, the Marine Corps distinguished itself from the Navy by fighting at sea and on land.
 The Continental Marines first amphibious battle was at Fort Nassau in the Bahamas.
-The Marines were led by Captain Samuel Nicholas, who is considered the first Marine commandant.
+Initially, the Marines were led by Captain Samuel Nicholas, who is considered the first Marine commandant.

 After American independence was won, Congress disbanded the Continental Navy and the Marines as well.
 In the following decade, there was increasing conflict at sea and Congress voted to establish a permanent Marine Corps in May 1798.
 President John Adams signed the bill on July 11, 1798 and the current U.S. Marine Corps was born.